ddur/Warp-iMagick/warp-imagick/README.txt

 == Description ==

-* **NEW: Plugin updates are now served from [Updates Server](https://warp-imagick.pagespeed.club/) (NOT from WordPress.org).**
+* **NEW: Tested with WP 6.0 Beta 3 (26 April 2022).
+Plugin updates are now served from [Updates Server](https://warp-imagick.pagespeed.club/) (NOT from WordPress.org).**
-Check & Update (one-click or enable auto-update) from your site admin Dashboard requires (free) Update Password.
-Login on Updates Server to manage your user profile Update Passwords.
+Check & Update (one-click or enable auto-update) from your site admin Dashboard requires Update Password.
+Login on Updates Server to manage Free Update Passwords in your User Profile.

 * **NEXT: 2.+ VERSION: WebP On Demand (on-the-fly) Convert JPEG/PNG images to WebP for the whole site.**